-One of our clinicians recently posted on our intranet that they were in a position to buy children’s books for therapeutic purposes and asked for recommendations from the rest of our clinicians.
-While we often have great conversations on there, this one was especially fun because it was the first one that involved our new colleagues from Buckendorf Associates (the future Hello Clinic).
+One of our clinicians recently posted on our Jostle intranet that they were in a position to buy children’s books for therapeutic purposes and asked for recommendations from the rest of our clinicians.
+While we often have great clinical conversations among ourselves, this one was especially fun because it was the first one that involved our new colleagues from Buckendorf Associates (the future Hello Clinic).
 The suggestions were so great that I thought I’d go public with them.
 After all, this sort of information is best when it’s shared far and wide, right?

-As usual, we’re not getting anything from any of these books or from their sales, we just honest to goodness like them.
-So, without further ado, here are our favorite (as of today) 36 books for therapy:
+As usual, we’re not getting anything from any of these books or from their sales.
+We just honest to goodness like them!
+So, without further ado, here are our favorite 36 kids books for speech therapy:

 Chalk, Bill Thomson